 right to the public holiday by working at least 40 hours in the previous 5

 Your employer is responsible for giving you your proper notice.
-If you have difficulty in securing your notice entitlement or if there is a dispute about pay you are owed, your payslip or pay for annual leave you can refer a complaint to Workplace Relations Customer Services - see 'Where to apply' below - within 6 months of the dispute or complaint occurring.
-You must use the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
-The time limit may be extended for up to a further 6 months, but only where there are exceptional circumstances which prevented the complaint being brought within the normal time limit.
+If you have difficulty in securing your notice entitlement or if there is a dispute about pay you are owed, your payslip or pay for annual leave you can refer a complaint to the Workplace Relations Commission within 6 months of the dispute or complaint occurring.
+You must use the online complaint form available on workplacerelations.ie.
+The time limit may be extended for up to a further 6 months, but only where there is reasonable cause which prevented the complaint being brought within the normal time limit.

 Opening Hours: Mon. to Fri.
 9.30am to 5pm